ASUS ROG Swift PG27UCDM

 Color processing noise

-This measure should closely correspond to the Gradient score given in the RTings.com review, which is 9.8 of the possible 10.0.
-Obviously, this is not at all in agreement with our findings.
-It is probably because RTings.com scores the gradient subjectively and with a rather poor score resolution.
-The vast majority of the monitors tested by RTings.com are scoring between 9.5 and 9.9, which is only 5 steps for basically the entire relevant range.
+By the way, these measurements should closely correspond to the Gradient score given in the RTings.com review, which is 9.8 of the possible 10.0 for this monitor.
+Obviously, this is not at all in agreement with our findings, which is

 Settling behavior

-The following measurements were made with a photo diode PDA36A (Thorlabs), the gain of which was set to 60 dB resulting in a bandwidth of 37.5 kHz and a minimal rise/fall time (10%-90%) of about 9 µs.
-The photodiode was placed at 4.5 cm from the screen surface at a straight angle.
-Ambient light was kept from the measured area by a rubber sleeve of 3 cm diameter which also limited the maximal incident angle to about ±20°.
+The following measurements were made with a photo diode PDA36A (Thorlabs), the gain of which was set to 60dB resulting in a bandwidth of 37.5kHz and a minimal rise/fall time (10%-90%) of about 9µs.
+The photodiode was placed at 4.5cm from the screen surface at a straight angle.
+Ambient light was kept from the measured area by a rubber sleeve of 3cm diameter which also limited the maximal incident angle to about ±20°.

 The vertical extent of the measured screen area was not only limited by the rubber sleeve but also by the stimulus being a horizontal stripe covering just 5% of the screen height.
-Note that the OLED pixels are updated sequentially from the top of the screen to the bottom, which results in different delays for the luminance curves, depending on the vertical measurement position.
+Note that the OLED pixels are updated sequentially from the top of the screen to the bottom, which results in different delays for the luminance curves depending on the vertical measurement position.
 By limiting the measurement to only 5% of the full vertical screen size, the smear effect caused by averaging over differently delayed luminance signals is limited to a well defined value.
-For example, at a refresh frequency of 120 Hz, the screen is updated within around 8 ms, so that a theoretically instant luminance onset on a single-pixel level would result in a measured luminance curve with a 0% to 100% transition ramp over a duration of 5%·8 ms = 0.4 ms. This smear effect is what limits the bandwidth of the measurement and determines, for example, the shortest rise/fall times that can be accurately measured this way.
+For example, at a refresh frequency of 120Hz, the screen is updated within around 8ms, so that a theoretically instant luminance onset on a single-pixel level would result in a measured luminance curve with a 0% to 100% transition ramp over a duration of 5%·8ms = 0.4ms.
+This smear effect is what limits the bandwidth of the measurement and determines, for example, the shortest rise/fall times that can be accurately measured with this method.
 Normally, i.e., when measuring LCDs, this is not the overall-limiting factor, because LCD pixels switch considerably slower anyway.
 But with OLEDs, where the luminance onset – on the single-pixel level – can indeed be assumed to be instantaneous, this smear effect is the overall-limiting factor.

 For more detailed information on the measurement method and the presentation of the results, see Flicker-free settling.